oomph-lib/oomph-lib/README.md

 ## Dos and Don'ts

 - Do not (re-)define the `PARANOID` or `RANGE_CHECKING` macros in your driver code because it would lead to inconsistencies between the header files and the installed libraries, potentially leading to nasty and hard-to-diagnose seg faults.
 The macros used when building the library are automatically imported into your driver code, so their status is available.
-Just don't assign it yourself!
+Just don't assign them yourself!
 - Do (re-)build the library with `PARANOID` or `RANGE_CHECKING` enabled if you develop any new machinery or work on a new driver code.
 The code will run more slowly but the warnings will save you years of your life!

 ## Additional information for developers